clessg/atom-expand-selection-to-quotes/README.md

 Expands selections in the Atom editor to single or double quotes.

-The default keybinding is Ctrl+'.
+The default keybinding is Ctrl+' and Cmd+'.

 Originally written by Ben Johnson.
 The original package seems to have disappeared and has deprecations, so I am reposting it with fixes.